BuidlGuidl/oracle-challenge/README.md

 </details>
 </details>

+---

+### Testing your progress

-🔍 Run the following command to check if you implement the functions correctly.
+🔍 Run the following command to check if you implemented the functions correctly.

 ```sh